Hello! My name is Linda Wehrli.

 I hope you enjoy perusing my website.

-When you’re ready to check out art classes or piano lessons at my studio, you are welcome to schedule a free consultation.
+When you’re ready to check out art classes or piano lessons at my studio, schedule a free consultation.

-Just email my talented office manager, Jessica Lee Sanders and she’ll book it.
+Just email my office manager, Jessica Lee Sanders and she’ll book it.

 Thanks for visiting!